As GOP effort to force immigration votes gains support, Paul Ryan pushes back

 Breaking News Emails

-The petition, filed Wednesday by Reps.
-Carlos Curbelo, R-Fla., Jeff Denham, R-Calif., and Will Hurd, R-Texas, would force a vote on bipartisan legislation unveiled in March that would allow for consideration of four different proposals, including a conservative immigration bill proposed by Judiciary Committee Chairman Bob Goodlatte, R-Va., a bipartisan version of the Dream Act and a bipartisan bill to protect people covered by the Deferred Action for Childhood Arrivals (DACA) program while enhancing border security.
-It would also allow Speaker Paul Ryan, R-Wis, the ability to offer an immigration bill of his choosing.
+The petition, filed Wednesday by three Republican representatives — Carlos Curbelo of Florida, Jeff Denham of California and Will Hurd of Texas — would force a vote on bipartisan legislation unveiled in March that would allow for consideration of four different proposals, including a conservative immigration bill proposed by Judiciary Committee Chairman Bob Goodlatte, R-Va.; a bipartisan version of the Dream Act; and a bipartisan bill to protect people covered by the Deferred Action for Childhood Arrivals (DACA) program while enhancing border security.
+It would also allow Ryan the ability to offer an immigration bill of his choosing.

 The effort would likely need all Democrats to sign on to the discharge petition, along with at least 25 of the 236 members of the GOP caucus.
 As of Thursday afternoon, 18 Republicans had signed on.